duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ## Chat with AI

-- As an engineer user, I want to open a new chat, so that I can start a conversation with AI chatbot.
-- Add graph (Chat Source and Assistant Modification): As a user, I want to see information related to the graph that will be displayed.
-    - When user asked the question need to display the graph, graph will be display include (Screen 26)
+### Introduction

+- Users chat with an AI Chatbot to get support and manage a cloud service.
+- The interface is similar to typical AI Chatbots like ChatGPT.
+- Users can select the instance ID and region to focus the conversation on a specific cloud service, making it easier to manage.
+- The response of AI chatbot also has many type: text, code, graph, workplan form, etc; based on user's question

-### Chat with AI: Agent list update
+### Agent

-- (?)
-Agent là gì với AWS Copilot

-- As a user, I want to select 1 agent for my question, so that I can select 1 or more agents to response
+- `Agent` refers to a component in an AI system or cloud management assistant
+- The `Agent` can be a background service or AI worker responsible for:
+    - Receiving user prompts
+    - Analyzing the intent, calling the corresponding API (e.g., AWS CLI, Copilot CLI)
+    - Executing tasks such as creating services, deploying applications, or monitoring
+    - Sending results back to the chatbot or user interface

-## Freshdesk ticket
+## Freshdesk

-- (?)
-Freshdesk là gì?
-Freshdesk ticket là gì?
+- Engineer user can manage Freshdesk to support customer

-- As a user, I want to open the Freshdesk ticket, so that I can view the details of the ticket and add notes to the ticket.
+- Engineer user view the details of the ticket and add notes to the ticket.

-## Chat with customer support

-- As a customer user, I want to chat with customer support, so that I can get help from them to solve my questions or problems.

 ## AI Model